Common Names

 Clinical Summary

 Cranberry is an evergreen shrub that is grown in North America and Europe.
 The processed fruit and juice, both rich in vitamin C, are widely consumed as food.
 The juice extract is marketed as a dietary supplement for urinary tract health and to prevent urinary tract infections (UTIs).
-It has also been used for oral and gastrointestinal infections, cardiovascular diseases, and against cancer.
+It has also been used for oral and gastrointestinal infections, cardiovascular diseases, and to protect against cancer.
 In preclinical studies, cranberry juice extracts and constituents exhibited antibacterial (1), antimicrobial (45), antifungal (46), anti-inflammatory (47), antioxidant (48), and antiadherence (49) properties.

-Purported Uses
+Purported Uses and Benefits

 Mechanism of Action

-The A-type linkages in cranberry proanthocyanidins C-PACs may enhance urinary bacterial antiadhesion activities to prevent UTIs (25) (26) (27) (28) (64).
-Similarly, the bioactivity against C. albicans biofilm formation is due to anti-adherence properties and/or iron chelation (46).
+The A-type linkages in cranberry proanthocyanidins (C-PACs) may enhance urinary bacterial antiadhesion activities to prevent UTIs (25) (26) (27) (28) (64).
+Similarly, bioactivity against C. albicans biofilm formation is due to anti-adherence properties and/or iron chelation (46).
 In susceptible populations, improved preventive effects with cranberry juice over capsules or tablets may be related to better hydration with liquid, and/or additive effects with additional compounds in juice not contained in supplements (56).
 Anti-adhesion properties were also demonstrated in other microenvironments.
-Cranberry prevented H. pylori-induced stomach ulcers by inhibiting bacterial adhesions in the stomach lining (18) (29), decreased adherence of oral streptococci strains to saliva-coated hydroxyapatite (23) and glucan-coated hydroxyapatite, and impaired biofilm formation (22) (30) indicating it may slow development of dental plaque and protect against plaque-related diseases.
+Cranberry prevented H. pylori-induced stomach ulcers by inhibiting bacterial adhesions in the stomach lining (18) (29), decreased adherence of oral streptococci strains to saliva-coated hydroxyapatite (23) and glucan-coated hydroxyapatite, and impaired biofilm formation (22) (30) indicating it may slow dental plaque development and protect against plaque-related diseases.
 Cranberry also regulated aggressive human periodontitis fibroblast inflammatory responses via nuclear factor-kappaB and matrix metalloproteinase-3 (MMP3) inhibition (47).

 Additional studies have shown that C-PACs may play a role in enhancing host innate immunity.
 In a worm model, a standardized cranberry extract mediated host immune response via p38 MAPK signaling, insulin/insulin-like growth factor 1 signaling, and heat shock factor 1 (45).
 Antiatherogenic effects of cranberry juice occur via reductions in serum glucose and apoB, and increases in serum and apoA-1 and paraoxonase, associated with stabilizing HDL (61).